aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 }
 ```

 As I mentioned earlier, *Either* is more expressive than a *Try* since from a method signature you have complete knowledge about behaviour of a method.
 Are you going to use *Either* or *Try* is totally up to you and whatever you choose it certainly better than constantly using *try/catch* blocks and checked exceptions. *Either* have very rich [API](https://www.javadoc.io/doc/io.vavr/vavr/0.9.0/io/vavr/control/Either.html) that you should explore.
 What you should know is that *Either* have also *map* which will apply mapping function on the *Right* side while completely ignoring *Left* side.
-Even if you need to *map* over *Left* side you have *mapLeft* method.
+Even though you need to *map* over *Left* side you have *mapLeft* method.
 Also, *bimap* method is available which accepts two functions, left and right mapper functions. *flatMap* and *filter* combinators are available, which by default operates on the *Right* side.
 There is a plenty of interesting operators available in the *Either* and I just presented the most used ones.

 ## Scala and Functional Programming